trifle-io/trifle-io/docs/trifle-stats/drivers/mongo.md

 ## Performance

-All good here! `set` and `inc` are single queries for each period. `get` fetches all keys in a single query.
+All good here! `set` and `inc` are executed in one query and each key in `keys` is executed as a one bulk write operation. `get` fetches all keys in a single query.